NOTz00m/bad-morse-transmitter/README.md

 - If you encounter issues with **COM port selection**, ensure that your Arduino is properly connected to your computer and recognized by the operating system.
 - Make sure you are not running multiple applications that may block the serial port (like the Arduino IDE or Serial Monitor).
+- THIS WAS TESTED ON AN ARDUINO UNO, I AM NOT RESPONSIBLE IF THE CODE DOES NOT WORK ON YOUR ARDUINO